 1. Finding balance is hard.
 Ideally I would like to get all my work done while the boys are at school/nursery, and spend the afternoons with them.
 However this is not realistic with my freelance hours.
 So I count on the fact some weeks are busier than others, and it all balances out in the end.

 2. Structure works.
 I am very structured, I feel lost without a plan and up-to-date calendar.

 3. Clean out your space.
 We live in a small space, so I tend to do a clean out each weekend.
 The boys’ artwork goes into a storage box, all excess clutter gets recycled, or goes to the bin.
 A clean space equals a clean mind for me.

 4. A little love goes a long way.
 To survive those hellish weeks, I sneak in big hugs and kisses with the boys whenever I can.
 They comfort me.

 Fiona Kowalski, Founder of printebebe

 2. Everything needs a place.
-The only way I can keep a hold on a business at home is for everything having a place.
-Our stock system while very simple is super organised and I have to constantly make sure everything goes back into its place straight away or it easily turns to chaos!
+The only way I can keep a hold on a business at home is for everything to have a place.
+Our stock system, while very simple, is super organised – and I have to constantly make sure everything goes back into its place straight away or it easily turns to chaos!

 3. Keep things small.
 My tips are to keep things small (I invested in the thinnest printer) and make sure everything has a place and can be put away and shut out of sight.
 My office gets put away every night.
 My desk is the kitchen table, so it has to be adaptable.
 Also, cupboards that close with a door are the best.
 At least you can shut everything.